 There are many reasons for that last.
 I want to draw our attention to one built into the very concept of spirituality, almost like a trap.
 I contend that real compassion is not possible for those who are sure they, or their cult, alone have the truth.

 These people have not yet taken what Buddhists would consider the first step on the path of Dharma.
 Let me explain.
 The person who espouses a dogma is pretending to a certainty that is not available to the human mind.
 Dogmatic faith says things like, “I know this is the one true church” or “I know this is the one true god / message / standards / commandments,” or the real bait on the hook, “I know what happens after death (and can sell you fire insurance)!”
-They do not.
+They do not, in fact, know these things.

 Most people who have walked this earth over the long millennia stretching back into deep time have not claimed dogmatic certainty.
 Monotheistic history is the history those in the West know best but it is not a characteristic sample.
 More commonly the symbol systems we today consider religious were woven into the daily context of transformation all people in the culture participated in.
 There was not the separation between church on Sunday and life on Monday we are familiar with.
 The Navajo and Tibetan people are good examples of such cultures in which a certain shamanistic sensibility guides each person along a path of beauty expressing itself through one’s daily activities.
 In such a milieu the arts of saying ‘Yes’ and ‘Thank You’ have a chance to refine the energy of compassion, push it and develop it and see just how far it will go.
 Such cultures say they are giving birth to spiritual warriors: men and women who are heroes due to their tamed minds as opposed to warmongering heroes who dominate the bodies of others.